a-schaefers/themelios/README.md

 - Themelios aims to be a simple script that is easy to hack on.

 ## What Themelios does not do (yet)
-- Currently uefi is unsupported.
-(UEFI does not allow for "pure" zfs-on-root systems and therefore using legacy bios with zfs boot environments is a more robust solution.)
+- Currently uefi is unsupported because UEFI does not allow for "pure" zfs-on-root systems and therefore using legacy bios with zfs boot environments is a more robust solution.
-- Convert GPT to MS-DOS partition tables.
-(The zfs create pool command uses GPT by default, and in 2018 should be sufficient for most.)
+- Convert GPT to MS-DOS partition tables (GPT is zfs default and in 2018 this should be sufficient for most.)
 - Full Disk encryption (Wait for native zfsonlinux to reach full maturity in this area.
-Or this may be possible with an overlay, let me know, and provide one if you can do it!)
+Or this may be possible with an overlay, please provide one if you can do it!)
-- Configure more than one pool.
-(This should be possible using an overlay.)
+- Configure more than one pool-- (this can be done with an overlay.)
 - Write zeros to more than one disk concurrently.
 - **Include the beadm script and with full beadm and nix grub integration on the bootloader.
 [This is my personal first priority.](https://github.com/a-schaefers/grubbe-mkconfig)**
 - Posix.
 My sh and bash-fu is an ongoing work-in-progress.
 Anyone who can help in this area with pull-requests, I'd appreciate it!